-I teach literature, make jams and preserves, read continental philosophy, use open source software, bake bread, watch documentary film, coach rugby, and write poetry, among other things.
-I like my coffee fairly traded, darkly roasted, recently ground, strongly brewed, and black.
-A very abbreviated list of my personal canon would include, in no particular order, Doestoevsky’s The Idiot, Shakespeare’s King Lear, Marion’s God Without Being, Kafka’s The Trial, Rushdie’s Midnight’s Children, King’s The Gunslinger, Levinas’ Ethics and Infinity, Derrida’s The Gift of Death, Lewis’ Til We Have Faces, Gaiman’s Sandman, Bolano’s 2666, and Dillard’s Pilgrim at Tinker Creek.
-I am cynical about spring, but romantic about autumn.
-I believe that books can be experienced more deeply and understood more fully when consumed simultaneously with a glass of scotch and a pipe.
-None of these things describe me in ways that I find satisfactory.
+He teaches literature, make jams and preserves, reads continental philosophy, uses open source software, bakes bread, watches documentary film, grows trees from seed, among other things.
+He likes his coffee fairly traded, home roasted, strongly brewed, and black.
+A very abbreviated list of his personal canon would include, in no particular order, Doestoevsky’s The Idiot, Golding’s The Spire, Shakespeare’s King Lear, Marion’s God Without Being, Kafka’s The Trial, Rushdie’s Midnight’s Children, Saramago’s All the Names, Derrida’s The Gift of Death, Lewis’ Til We Have Faces, McCarthy’s Suttree, Lowry’s Under the Volcano, Gardner’s Nickel Mountain, Bolano’s 2666, Saunders’ Lincoln in the Bardo, and Dillard’s Pilgrim at Tinker Creek.
+He is cynical about spring, but romantic about autumn.
+He believes that every book can benefit from a glass of scotch and a pipe.
+None of these things describe him in ways that he finds satisfactory.

 If you are interested in my reasons for writing a blog, you can find them at “Why Another Blog?”